How hooks work

 }

-Its job is to tell React to schedule an update on the desired fiber
+Its job is to tell React to schedule an update on the desired fiber and its

-(a component can have several useReducer
+queue (a component can have several useReducers, the queue holds all the

-pending updates to be processed), using the given action
+pending updates to be processed), using the given action.

-In other terms, this is the dispatch
+In other terms, this is the dispatch function useReducer and useState give

 you.